cloudmesh-community/book/chapters/clusters/pi-setup.md

 	https://etcher.io/

 Now follow the instructions in Etcher to flash Raspbian image on the SD card.
-Plbefore ejecting the SD card.
+Before ejecting the SD card do the following.

 ## Enable SSH on the SD Card :o: